HeleneRebelo/Data-cleaning-and-analysis-with-Python/README.md

 ## Folder Structure

-/src: Contains Python scripts for data cleaning and analysis.
+- [/src](https://github.com/HeleneRebelo/Data-cleaning-and-analysis-with-Python/tree/main/data/src): Contains Python scripts for data cleaning and analysis.

-/docs: Project csvs, and presentation.
+- [/docs](https://github.com/HeleneRebelo/Data-cleaning-and-analysis-with-Python/tree/main/data/docs): Project csvs, and presentation.
+- [/data](https://github.com/HeleneRebelo/Data-cleaning-and-analysis-with-Python/tree/main/data/data): Original and clean databases.

 ## Analysis Summary
 The analysis revealed key insights into the impact of discounts on Eniac's sales performance.
 The graphs illustrating the key findings were plotted with the Seaborn library and then transferred to a short presentation.